dagster-io/dagster/070_MIGRATION.md

 a library that one doesn't control -- and make that type usable as a dagster type, the second argument.

+The `type_check_fn` argument has been renamed from `type_check` and now takes two arguments instead of one.
+The first argument is a instance of `TypeCheckContext`;
+the second argument is the value being checked.
+This allows the type check to have access to resources.

 ## Required Resources

 Any solid, type, or configuration function that accesses a resource off of a context